ctzurcanu/virtues/docs/fortitude.md

         - change nature of gratification
         - pay in advance
     - Fortitude for the sake of others: Loyality
+    - Fortitude for the sake of others: Common Sense

 - attributes:
     - strength and courage to face trials and challenges
     - endurance
     - ascetism
+    - well-advised

 ## Dependencies